marfarma/cms-tree-page-view/readme.txt

 5. The tree is also available on the dashboard and therefore available immediately after you login.

 == Changelog ==

+= 0.4 =
+- uses strict json (fix for jquery 1.4)
+- pages with no title now show "<untitled>" instead of just disappearing
+- uses get_the_title instead of getting the title direct from the db, making plugins such as qtranslate work
+- preparing for translation, using __ and _e

 = 0.3 =
 * all | public: works on the dasboard